Statement from Luke Flynn, General Counsel of AEG Presents Ltd

 Our Suppliers and Working Practices – Policies and Procedures

-reduce the risk of slavery and human trafficking occurring in our business and supply chains; and
+• reduce the risk of slavery and human trafficking occurring in our business and supply chains

-From a contracting perspective, the contractual terms and conditions that exist with our current suppliers, and that are imposed on new supplies, include clauses that require compliance with the Modern Slavery Act 2015.
+From a contracting perspective, the contractual terms and conditions that exist with our current suppliers, and that are imposed on new suppliers, include clauses that require compliance with the Modern Slavery Act 2015.

 We comply with all applicable employment legislation relating to employee terms and conditions, including pay, and we make sure that all direct employees have the appropriate rights to work.